-At the start of the game you meet the two main protagnonists, Red and Blue G, who are under the care of their Grandfather while their father, Brown G, is away treasure hunting.
-Your grandfather, Silver G, gets you up and takes you to investigate some strange goings on at a nearby cave, goings on in which Brown G so happens to be involved.
-After returning to returning home and saving their village from a mysterious fire, Red and Blue are joined by Rain, a girl with partial amnesia, and Ponga, a violin playing Monkey.
+At the start of the game the player meets the two main protagonists, Red and Blue G, who are under the care of their Grandfather while their father, Brown G, is away treasure hunting.
+Their grandfather, Silver G, wakes them up and takes them to investigate some strange goings on at a nearby cave, which Brown G so happens to be involved with.
+After returning to returning home and saving their village from a mysterious fire, Red and Blue are joined by Rain, a girl with partial amnesia, and Ponga, a violin-playing monkey.
 The four heroes embark on a journey to find Brown G and get wrapped up in a confrontation with the recently awakened Dark Lord.

-Treasure Hunter G offers a fairly recognisable tale of good Vs. evil and relies heavily on classic crutches such as amnesia, sleeping terrors, "The Ancients", other worlds and imprisoned fairies/angels/spirits (et.c), but it contains enough backstory, sidestory, witty asides and unashamed silliness to make up for it.
+Treasure Hunter G offers a fairly recognizable tale of good vs. evil and relies heavily on JRPG tropes such as amnesia, sleeping terrors, "The Ancients", other worlds and imprisoned fairies/angels/spirits (etc.).

 - Red G - The older, sensible and ultimately more powerful of the two G brothers.
-He is the slightly overpowered, sword wielding, warrior class character you find at the centre of many RPGs.
-He is just and valliant and has the brute force to back it up, though that doesn't mean he is without intelligence, wit and a quick tongue.
+He is a slightly overpowered, sword-wielding, warrior class character.
+He is just and valiant and has the brute force to back it up, though that doesn't mean he is without intelligence, wit and a quick tongue.

-- Blue G - He often cries and is usually the butt of the joke, especially if Red is the one making it, but Blue G is certainly far from unlikable.
-In battle he takes a touch more practice to use effectively as his long reaching spear requires good positioning to realise its potential and his traps are worthless unless you have the guile to lure or force the enemy to trip them.
+- Blue G - He often cries and is usually the butt of jokes, especially if Red is the one making them, but Blue G still has strengths of his own.
+In battle his long-reaching spear requires good positioning to realize its potential and has a selection of traps where the player has to lure or force the enemy to trip them.

 - Rain - A mystery girl with amnesia and hidden powers.
-Being the only girl in the party she rather predictably takes on the role of white mage class character, making her invaluable.
+She takes on the role of a healer character making her invaluable for survival.
 She also plays the part of Red's almost love interest.

-- Ponga - He's a violin playing monkey with mad black magic skills and an inability to say anything beyond "Ooki", though this doesn't stop conversing with Rain, his long time companion.
-Cute, funny and incredibly powerful he rounds the team off nicely providing the ranged heavy support.
+- Ponga - He's a violin-playing monkey with black magic skills and an inability to say anything beyond "Ooki", though this doesn't stop conversing with Rain, his long time companion.
+He provides ranged heavy support in combat.